Exergetic Port-Hamiltonian Systems Modeling Language: Syntax

 \subsection{Composition of interconnection patterns}

-Whenever the outer interface of one pattern and the interface corresponding to an inner box of another pattern are equivalent up to renaming of the ports, the former pattern can be substituted into the latter, with no further data required.
+Whenever the outer interface of one pattern and the interface corresponding to an inner box of another pattern are equal (up to a given renaming of the ports), the former pattern can be substituted into the latter, with no further data required.
 This is called composition.
-Having a compositional syntax facilitates dealing with complex systems, as it allows to encapsulate subsystems, which can be easily reused and replaced, as long as interfaces match.
-As an example, the isothermal oscillator model can be refined into a nonisothermal oscillator model by substituting a more detailed damper model.
+Having a compositional syntax facilitates dealing with complex systems, as it enables the encapsulation of subsystems.
+These can be easily reused and replaced, as long as interfaces match.
+As an example, the isothermal oscillator model can be refined into a nonisothermal oscillator model based on the damper model in~\cref{fig:nonisothermal_damper}.

 Substituting the pattern in~\cref{fig:nonisothermal_damper} into the pattern in~\cref{fig:isothermal_osc_sugar}, yields the pattern in~\cref{fig:nonisothermal_osc}.
 Graphically, the former pattern is inserted into the inner box called $\mathtt{damping}$ of the latter pattern.
-In this step, the named sum for interfaces is used.
-Then, the common interface is deleted and for each of its ports, the two assigned junctions are identified.
+The common interface is deleted and for each of its ports, the two assigned junctions (one in each pattern) are identified.
+The named sum for interfaces is used to obtain the inner interface of the composed pattern.

-Category theory provides a language to talk about composition and it includes well-behavedness conditions, which ensure that composition works in the way we expect, just as we need not worry about the difference between $(1 + 2) + 1$ and $1 + (2 + 1)$.
-In a following paper, we will formalize this using the language of operads.
+Category theory provides a language to talk about composition, and it includes well-behavedness conditions, which ensure that composition works in the way we expect, just as we need not worry about the difference between $(1 + 2) + 3$ and $1 + (2 + 3)$.
+A future paper shall formalize the composition of interconnection patterns based on directories and multicategories/operads.
+To limit the scope of this article, we just mention that it is not difficult to see why the procedure for composition outlined in the previous paragraph preserves the three conditions in~\cref{def:pattern}.